How do I make a bespoke order?

 How do I place an order?

-Measure up your space, check that the model you want will fit, before you make your purchase online.
+Measure up your space, check that the model you want will fit, and then make your purchase online.
 We’ll confirm the order and send you an estimated delivery date, and/or installation slot.
-The current lead times are around 20 days from order (or less) on all our standard products.
+The current lead times are around 20-30 days from order on all our standard products.

 Is a Brighton Bike Shed available flat-pack/self-assembly?

-We now offer all our standard products in kit form for self-assembly (Option 1).
-The online price includes a pallet delivery to most of mainland UK, along with full fitting instructions.
-The Self-Assembled Kit range is also available in the EU and US, just contact us with your postcode/ZIP Code for shipping rates.
+The online price includes the cost of delivery to most of mainland UK, along with full fitting instructions.
+The Self-Assembly (Delivery Zone 2) ranges are also available in the EU and US, just contact us with your postcode/ZIP Code for shipping rates.

 What are the installation areas?